On June the 23rd Britain faces an existential question: “Should the United Kingdom remain a member of the European Union or leave the European Union?”

 Nowadays, less than half of British exports go to the EU (44%) and that number is declining as modern technology (the internet, cheap flights, Skype) diminishes the importance of geographical proximity.

-This is not the European Union we signed up for
+Not the EU we signed up for

 Perhaps even more impressive than the economic change has been the political change which has occurred within the European Union.